SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00009_Computer-Refresh-AdminHowTo/index.rst

 .. image:: _static/image005.png

-SCCM applications which are displayed unter "applications" are displayed the same way as SCCM packages.
+SCCM applications which are displayed under "applications" are displayed in the same way as SCCM packages.

 .. image:: _static/image007.png